aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 categories: [dotnercore]
 tags: [dotnercore, linux, aws]
 ---
-In this post, I will share in details my experience of how to host Asp.Net Core Web Api on AWS EC2 Instance.
+In this post, I will share in details my experience of hosting Asp.Net Core Web Api on AWS EC2 Linux instance.
 Some of the steps are too detailed and it might feel like I am teaching a beginner, please skip those if you already know.

 <h3>Step 1: Create a DotNet Core Web Api project</h3>